IoT-iSupport/PROJECT/README.md

 - thingspeakInfo: ZQ2AJZABDSC4MXXG, SV1HOET58CE7225M;
 - channel: 1342741
 _______________________________________________________________________
-ThingSpeak link for patient 1: [https://thingspeak.com/channels/1264245](https://thingspeak.com/channels/1264245)
+ThingSpeak channel link for patient 1: [https://thingspeak.com/channels/1264245](https://thingspeak.com/channels/1264245)

-ThingSpeak link for patient 2: [https://thingspeak.com/channels/1342741](https://thingspeak.com/channels/1342741)
+ThingSpeak channel link for patient 2: [https://thingspeak.com/channels/1342741](https://thingspeak.com/channels/1342741)
 _______________________________________________________________________

 The Device connector can simulate different situation: it can be shifted from a normal status to a dangerous one (panic attack).